gruvw/strudel.nvim/README.md

 - **Real-time sync** - Two-way synchronization between Neovim buffer and Strudel editor.
 - **Playback control** - Control Strudel's play/stop and update functions directly from Neovim.
-- **Side by side workflow** - Maximized Strudel menu pannel (by default) for side by side Neovim-Strudel seamless workflow (effectively replacing the default Strudel editor by Neovim).
+- **Side by side workflow** - Maximized Strudel menu pannel and hidden top bar (by default) for side by side Neovim-Strudel seamless workflow (effectively replacing the default Strudel editor by Neovim).
 - **File based** - Save your files as `*.str` and open them right away in Strudel, anywhere on your file system (open and change files with your own file manager or fuzzy finder/picker).
 - **Swap files** - Change the buffer that is synced to Strudel on the fly with a simple command.
 - **File type support** - The plugin automatically sets the file type to `javascript` for `.str` files, providing proper syntax highlighting and language support.
+- **Hydra support** - As Strudel [integrates with Hydra](https://strudel.cc/learn/hydra/), you can also live code stunning visuals directly from Neovim.
+Check out the [Hydra only config options](#hydra-only-config-options) to only display the Hydra background (allows for easy screen projections during live performances for example).
 - **Custom CSS injection** - Optionally inject your own CSS into the Strudel web editor by specifying a `custom_css_file` in the setup options.
 Allows you to fully customize the Strudel UI from your Neovim config.
+- **Auto update** - Optionally trigger Strudel Update when saving the buffer content.
+- **Customizable** - Check out the [configuration options](#configuration) to customize your experience and user-interface.
 - **Session persistence** - Remembers browser state across sessions.

-Uses [Puppeteer](https://github.com/puppeteer/puppeteer) to control a real browser instance allowing you to write strudel code from Neovim (your favorite text editor) with all your regular config and plugins.
+Uses [Puppeteer](https://github.com/puppeteer/puppeteer) to control a real browser instance allowing you to write Strudel code from Neovim (your favorite text editor) with all your regular config and plugins.

+Take a look at the project's [roadmap](docs/roadmap.md) to see upcoming features (along with all the work accomplished).

 ## Prerequisites